ktnrg45/pyps4-2ndscreen/docs/source/usage.rst

 =====================
 API should be accessed initially like the following examples.

 Most functions can be accessed from the high-level PS4 object.
-You will need to pass in th IP address of your PS4 and your PSN credentials.
+You will need to pass in the IP address of your PS4 and your PSN credentials.

 There are several async/asyncio coroutine functions in this module.
 These functions should be accessed with an Asyncio loop.